webqit/webqit-community.docs/oohtml/README.md

 ### HTML Imports
 HTML Imports are a declarative way to *import* reusable snippets from HTML Modules into slots in the main document.

+> It is important to note that this is not the depreciated HTML Imports that shipped with Web Components.

 An `<import>` element in the `<body>` area simply points to a module to *place* one of its exports.

 ```html